• Skip to primary navigation

 Instructions

-• Heat 2tsp oil in a suce pan, add the tempering ingredients and once the seeds start to splutter, add onions and green chilies and cook until onion turn translucent, about 5 minutes.
+• Heat oil in a medium size sauce pan on medium flame.
+Add urad dal, mustard & cumin seeds, dry red chilies and once the seeds start to splutter, add curry leaves, onions and green chilies.
+Cook until the onions turn translucent, about 3~4 minutes.

-• Add turmeric, chili powder, tamarind paste, salt and cook for 3-4 minutes.
+Add chopped gongura and cook until wilted, about 4~5 minutes.
+Add turmeric, chili powder, salt and cook for 3~4 minutes.

-• Next add cooked dal and enough water to get to desired consistency; bring the mixture to a boil, lower the heat and simmer for 3-4 minutes for the flavors to mingle.
+• Next add cooked dal and enough water to get to desired consistency.
+Bring the mixture to a boil, lower the heat and simmer for 3~4 minutes for the flavors to mingle.
+Serve hot or warm with rice or roti.

 Notes